-Drainage Drainage is connected to the main public sewer.
+Drainage Assumed gravity fed to local authority mains sewer.
 Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.

-Fire, smoke and burglar alarms Smoke detectors fitted to the property.
-Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
+Fire, smoke and burglar alarms No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.